Eat In or Take Out

 Diners and Comfort Food

 Visit a Redding institution like Vintage Public House or Market Street Blade and Barrel for classic American dining.
 Step into history at Jack’s Grill, the oldest operating restaurant in Redding that dates back to 1938.
-Bartel’s Giant Burger serves up its namesake burgers to load up on calories for a hike, while breakfast at Airpark Café is a classic American experience with views of flights taking off to boot.
+Bartel’s Giant Burger serves up its namesake burgers to load up on calories for a hike, while breakfast at Deja Vu is a nostalgic Redding experience with views of flights taking off to boot.
 Moonstone Bistro takes a local and environmental approach to its dishes.
 Trendy’s brings fun twists to regular diner fare.
 If you a view of the river and a cocktail is your thing, View 202 is for you.

 Sample the World in Redding